 DISCLAIMER: POST CONTAINS SENSITIVE MATERIAL THAT SOME READERS MAY FIND UPSETTING.
 ALL FACTS MENTIONED ON SAID TOPIC ARE FROM EXTENSIVE RESEARCH AVAILABLE FROM WOMEN’S AID CHARITIES, STRENGTHENED BY MY OWN EXPERIENCE AS A DOMESTIC ABUSE SURVIVOR.
 IF YOU BELIEVE YOU ARE BEING SUBJECTED TO ABUSE, PLEASE REACH OUT FOR HELP! #ENDTHESILENCE

-It may come as a surprise to a lot of people, after all this is a topic that is never really discussed openly in the disability community, nevermind with the general public.
+It may come as a surprise to a lot of people after all this is a topic that is never really discussed openly in the disability community, nevermind with the general public.
 I can only account that due to the fact people with disabilities are expected to be these strong, inspiring individuals who have fought for their place and rights in this world.
 From day one we are fighting against all odds.
 People forget that our community is still vulnerable to all the horrors out there.
-Bad things can happen just as much to us, ontop of our disabilities and in saying that things like domestic violence and abuse are actually HIGHER amongst persons with disabilities, as a direct result of their limitations.
+Bad things can happen just as much to us, on top of our disabilities and in saying that things like domestic violence and abuse are actually HIGHER amongst persons with disabilities, as a direct result of their limitations.

 Just as in the rest of society, women are more commonly subjected to domestic violence/abuse and assaults than men.
-In a recent study, it was found that 1 in every 4 women with disabilities experience some form of abuse at least once in their lifetime.
+In a recent study, it was found that 1 in every 4 women with disabilities experiences some form of abuse at least once in their lifetime.
 To add to that, disabled women can end up trapped in violence longer than able-bodied women in similar circumstances.

 The most harrowing comment that’s made to victims of domestic abuse is, “Why didn’t you just leave?”
 This statement insinuates to the victim that they are somehow to blame for being abused and caused it to continue longer by simply not getting away.
 There are many common misconceptions around victims that need to be stopped.

-Infact the abuser doesn’t set out to become one.
-Very slowly they start to control subtle parts of their partners life, often in a bid to make themselves feel more secure.
+In fact, the abuser doesn’t set out to become one.
+Very slowly they start to control subtle parts of their partners’ life, often in a bid to make themselves feel more secure.
 E.g Not wanting other men to lust after their partner so they’ll suggest certain clothing that covers more skin or doesn’t flatter her in a bid to make her less attractive to other men.
 Then build on from there to saying she doesn’t need make-up or her hair looks nice in ways she doesn’t normally choose.
-Progressing onto telling her not to go certain places alone, making it to be for her own safety.
+Progressing onto telling her not to go certain places alone, making it be for her own safety.
 Before the victim knows it they have lost their sense of identity and are asking permission to go out with friends.
 The abuser may start to create friction between her and her friends or family so they fall out, meaning she’s not asking to go out to meet with them as much.
 Some go as far as faking conversations to make the victim think her family/friends are not looking out for her best interests or don’t care about her.
-A ongoing tactic to isolate her and make her depend on him.
+An ongoing tactic to isolate her and make her depend on him.